Bears-R-Us/arkouda/pydoc/developer/ADDING_FEATURES.md

 Your contribution must include all the machinery to process a command from the client, in addition to the logic of the computation.
 This is broken into function(s) that implement the actual operation, a function that processes the command message and calls the appropriate implementation, and code to register the message processing function with the message dispatch system.
-For the `times2` example, we will add our functions to the `ArraySetOps` and `ArraySetOpsMsg` modules for the sake of simplicity.
+For the `times2` example, we will add a function to the`ArraySetOpsMsg` module for the sake of simplicity.

 When the client issues a command `times2 arg1` to the arkouda server, this is what typically happens: